Skip to Content

 How to clean your concrete basement floors to prep for paint | Building Bluebird

-First, I began by removing all items from the concrete floor and thoroughly sweeping the surface with a broom and shop vacuum.
+First, I began removing all items from the entire floor and thoroughly sweeping the surface with a broom and shop vacuum.

 Clean & Degrease the Concrete Floors